Rebranding for Minnesota Association of Justice

 - Logo Treatment – Apply the agreed-upon workshop direction to a bold, striking and minimalistic logo to achieve a broad attract factor (and to clearly stand out among similar organizations).
 The ”T” in “Justice” falls in the exact middle of the word, so it was graphically treated to represent the scales of justice/balance.
 It is also meant to be an iconic symbol for the organization

-- Brand Tool Box – Establish color palette, fonts and imagery to modernize the organization
+- Brand Tool Box – Establish color palette, fonts, and imagery to modernize the organization

-Outcome: Utilized the new brand standards to create print (stationery system and collateral), 3D elements (office environment and events), and digital (web) components.
+Outcome: Utilized the new brand standards to create the print (stationery system and collateral), 3D elements (office environment and events), and digital (web) components.

 Spot on cross cultural design solutions are a given for Mexico natives, and UNO co-founders, Luis Fitch and Carolina Ornelas.
 Growing up in Tijuana, Mexico together, working abroad in Europe, and working/living in multiple U.S. locations (from east coast to west coast; from Midwest to deep south), they have a shared understanding of acculturation and culture blending.
 They draw on their vast cultural experiences for strategy and design inspiration.
 Arts, music, food, festivals, sports, architecture, decor, traditions, and holidays all influence their work.